Skip to Main Content

 4. Follow up.

-According to Vanessa, Senior Recruiter at Spectrum, being a self-starter is one of the top qualities she wants to see in applicants.
-“I look for people who are proactive in their approach.
-They are able to see an opportunity and take their own initiative or action to move it forward,” she says.
 One way to be a self-starter is by sending a thank you note following your interview.
 This shows your interviewer you appreciate their time.
 It’s also a good opportunity to show you’ve thought about your conversation by referring to what was said and expanding on that discussion.

 Utilizing these four tips will help you feel ready for your interview.
 Remember to be prepared every step of the way, be confident in your skills, and communicate regularly with your recruiter.
 For additional information regarding Spectrum’s application and interview process, please click below.